Welcome

 I've been very keen on pourover coffee.
 Here is my current setup + recipe.

 - Recipe: Here is a nice baseline recipe that scales well!
-Here it is at 20g coffee / 300ml water (1:16 brew)
+Here it is at 15g coffee / 255ml water (1:17 brew)

-- Remember to preheat your brewer, wet your filter paper and spray your beans prior to grinding!
+- Preheat your brewer, wet your filter paper and spray beans before grinding!

 - Ideally you should end up with a very flat bed